TIA-PARTNERS-GROUP/TIA-LLM/README.md

 # TIA-LLM

 TIA-LLM is an AI-powered chatbot system built with FastAPI and Google ADK for managing conversations, agent switching, and session handling.
+It utilizes Google ADK for general agentic actions and includes a dynamic chat object implemented under `DynamicChatAssistant` for handling conversational chains, such as those involving long questions.

 ## Setup